 General and administrative expenses consist primarily of salaries and other related costs, including share-based compensation, for personnel in executive, finance and administrative functions.
-General and administrative costs include commercial launch cost, facility related costs not otherwise included in research and development expenses, professional fees for legal, patent, consulting, and accounting and audit services.
+General and administrative costs historically included commercial pre-launch preparations for XIPERE, and also include facility related costs not otherwise included in research and development expenses, as well as professional fees for legal, patent, consulting, and accounting and audit services.